simonhicks/cntr.vim/README.md

   almost certainly have this, but if you don't you'll probably have to recompile vim from source to get it.

+- **`zsh`**: an alternative shell (i.e. like bash, but different).
+N.B.
+You don't need to have zsh installed as your default shell... it just needs to be available.

 - **`awk`:** a command line stream processing langauge. `cntr.vim` was developed against mawk 1.3.3.

 - **`sed`:** another command line stream processing tool. `cntr.vim` was developed against version